ionic-team/ionic-docs/versioned_docs/version-v5/api/item-sliding.md

 ---
-title: "Slide Buttons | Slide Right to Left with ion-item-sliding"
+title: 'Slide Buttons | Slide Right to Left with ion-item-sliding'
-description: "ion-item-sliding component contains items that are dragged to reveal buttons.
-Options are revealed when the sliding item is swiped from left to right."
+description: 'ion-item-sliding component contains items that are dragged to reveal buttons.
+Options are revealed when the sliding item is swiped from left to right.'
-sidebar_label: "ion-item-sliding"
+sidebar_label: 'ion-item-sliding'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';